SWTPC: Microcomputer pioneers

 SWTPC's software catalog included the TSC software, and software from many other sources (including SWTPC itself).
 Much of it was also available in source code, at a higher price.

 Inspired by People's Computer Company's call for Tiny BASICs, Robert Uiterwyk wrote the MICRO BASIC 1.3 interpreter for the SWTPC 6800, which SWTPC published in the June 1976 issue of the SWTPC newsletter.
 Uiterwyk had handwritten the language on a legal tablet.
-He later expanded the language to 4K, adding support for floating point; this implementation was unique among BASIC interpreters by using Binary Coded Decimal to 9 digits of precision, with a range up to 10E99.
+He later expanded the language to 4K, adding support for floating-point arithmetic; this implementation was unique among BASIC interpreters by using Binary Coded Decimal to nine digits of precision, with a range up to 1099.
 An 8K version added string variables and trigonometry functions.
 Both the 4K and 8K versions were sold by SWTPC.
-In January, 1978, Uiterwyk sold the rights of the source code to Motorola.
+In January 1978, Uiterwyk sold the rights of the source code to Motorola.